 But it’s not just tax filings you have to worry about.
 It’s also end of year bonuses and commissions, rounding out 401(k) contributions, informing employees about their FSA funds, and a multitude of other tasks.
 All these tasks can feel daunting for any business.

-This checklist includes:
+This ebook includes:

 While some federal tax filings are due at the end of January, other forms aren’t due until as late as mid-April.